gordonwatts/dataframe_expressions/README.md

 - There should be no concept of `parent` in a `DataFrame`.
 The expression should be everything, and point to any referenced objects.
 This will be especially true if mutliple root `DataFrame`'s are ever to be used.

 - Is it important to define new columns using the '=' sign? e.g. `df.jets.ptgev = df.jets.pt/1000.0`?

+- The rule that every expression that is the same implies the same implied iterator.
+That means the current code can't do 2 jets, for example.
+There are several ways to "fix" this, however, the biggest question: is this reasonable?